 That's the operating reality across West Africa right now.
 The region is shifting fast.
 Sahel instability is bleeding south, maritime threats are evolving, and political volatility in Nigeria keeps reshaping logistics corridors overnight.
 If your operations touch this region, here's what you need to watch.

-1. The Sahel Spillover Effect
+1. What Is the Sahel Spillover Effect?

 The security situation in Mali, Burkina Faso, and Niger has deteriorated sharply since the military coups of 2023-2024.
 But the real story for operations teams isn't the Sahel itself, it's what's happening on the edges.
 Armed groups that once operated in northern Mali are now active 400km further south.
 JNIM-affiliated fighters have been documented in northern Ghana, Togo, and Benin throughout late 2025.